Dolls House lighting through the periods

 Oil lamps with glass shades/chamber sticks and oil lamps in upper rooms.

-LATE VICTORIAN Gas wall and ceiling gasoliers [flame downwards with lime mantles] and oil table lights Candles and oil in bedrooms.
+Late Victorian Gas wall and ceiling gasolines [flame downwards with lime mantles] and oil table lights Candles and oil in bedrooms.
 Electric light at turn of Century, mostly in wealthier town houses.

 1920'S Electricity in most town and city houses with some gas wall lights